bloominstituteoftechnology/Lambda-Hello/JeremyT.md

 # Jeremy Taylor

-## Three words that people often use to describe me are smart, funny and  detail-oriented.
+## Three words that people often use to describe me are daring, outgoing and adventureous.

-### My favorite hobbies or things to do involve anything technology related.
-Coding of course, spending quality time with my wife and our two cats Angel and Opal and our dog Abbie.
+### My favorite hobbies or things to do involve anything that give me an adrenaline rush.
+The more dangerous or extreme, the more I'm up for it!
+Someday I hope to go skydiving!